+1. Provide statements using economy of language.

+- Reduces pupil cognitive load

+- Increases clarity

-Notes: Task: For eac h of these four criteria, why is it important to plan and deliver a hinge question in this way?
-Worked exan 1.
-Provide sta itements using economy of language.
-Reduces pupil cognitive load Increases clarity Reduces reading/interpretation time of the question This matters because we are increasing the likelihood that we are gathering the information that we intend to gather as pupils understand and can quickly respond to our question.
-Notes:
+- Reduces reading/interpretation time of the question

+This matters because we are increasing the likelihood that we are gathering the information that we intend to gather as pupils understand and can quickly respond to our question.

-ask: F or each of these four criteria, why is it important to plan and deliver a hinge question in this way?
+Task: For each of these four criteria, why is it important to plan and deliver a hinge question in this way?

 Provide a count-down if appropriate.

-Notes

 Ask pupils to show/represent the answer to the hinge question.

-Notes

 Pupils to present their work in unison.

-Notes :